mistub70/bda.plone.productshop/README.rst

 TODO
 ====

-[ ] i18n

-[ ] Define which richtext fields of a product gets rendered as tabs in
+- Define which richtext fields of a product gets rendered as tabs in product view.
-    product view.

-[ ] Define on product group which variant aspects are enabled by default for
-    contained variants.

-[ ] Create control panel.
-This should contain global configuration which
-    variant aspects are available in the instance.
+- Create control panel.
+This should contain global configuration which variant aspects are available in the instance.

 Contributors
 ============

-- Espen Moe-Nilssen (Original ``bda.plone.shopviews`` package)
 - Robert Niederreiter (Autor)
+- Espen Moe-Nilssen

 Dummy product image from